cwirving/directory-to-object/README.md

 ### Changing how files are read and adding new file formats

-The `newTextFileValueLoader`, `newBinaryFileValueLoader` and `newJsonFileValueLoader` factory functions create text file, JSON file and binary file loaders, respectively.
+The `newTextFileValueLoader`, `newBinaryFileValueLoader` and `newJsonFileValueLoader` factory functions create text, binary and JSON file loaders, respectively.

 The file value loaders in the library are constructed by passing them a file reader implementation.
 This separates the concerns of loading the binary bits